mainaroseline/H1N1-Vaccination-Rate-Analysis/README.md

 From this they hope to get a better understanding of how these characteristics have been associated with personal vaccination patterns and will provide guidance for future public health efforts.

+## Data Understanding and Methodology
+For the project we were provided with data on over 10,000 individuals on over 10,000 individuals and the characteristics associated with personal vaccination patterns.
+Each row in the dataset represents one person who responded to the National 2009 H1N1 Flu Survey.The data was split into:

+- Training Features : This contained the training input/independent variables.
+It has 36 columns.
+- Training Labels : This contained the training target/dependant variables.
+It has 2 columns h1n1_vaccine and seasonal_vaccine of the binary variable types.In our anaysis i will be using the H1N1 vaccine target variable only.
+- Test Features: This contained the test input/independent variable.
+It has 36 columns.
+But there weren't any target/dependent variable for the test features